When I learned about Kids Earn Cash, I was curious about the kids.

 What Is Kids Earn Cash?

-It is supposed to be a service that helps you earn commissions based on you inviting friends to join KEC.
+It is supposed to be a service that helps you earn commissions based on inviting your friends to join KEC.

 If you were to join KEC, you would make a $25 bonus.